jamescallumyoung/jamescallumyoung/README.md

 #### Presentations:

 I have delivered a number of presentations on technical topics.
-These can found in my [presentations](https://github.com/jamescallumyoung-presentations) collection.
+These can be found in my [presentations](https://github.com/jamescallumyoung-presentations) collection.